crypiehef/NetControlAPP/README.md

   - **Bi-Weekly** (26 occurrences ahead)
   - **Monthly** (12 months ahead)
 - **Start scheduled nets** from Dashboard or Schedule page with one click
+- **Edit operation notes** for completed nets
+- **Edit individual check-in notes** for any saved check-in
-- View detailed information for each operation
+- View detailed information for each operation including:
+  - Complete check-in lists with license class, location, and comment status
+  - Staying for Comments indicators
 - Export individual net operations to PDF with custom logo
 - Support for multiple nets per day with timestamps
 - Delete past net operations as needed